 A steadfast voice for classical liberalism within Germany's Free Democratic Party, advocating for individual freedoms and economic reform.

-Uwe Barth has carved out a niche as a principled and sometimes contrarian figure within Germany's center-right Free Democratic Party (FDP).
-With a background in economics, his political focus has consistently been on fiscal responsibility, tax reduction, and the protection of civil liberties.
-He served as a member of the Bundestag, Germany's federal parliament, from 2017 to 2021, where he was known for his detailed, policy-driven approach.
-Barth's commitment to the FDP's traditional liberal values often places him in debates about the party's direction, arguing for a clear distinction from both the left and the populist right.
-While not a household name internationally, he represents the intellectual backbone of a party dedicated to market freedom and individual rights in the heart of Europe.
+Uwe Barth served in the Bundestag from 2017 to 2021 as a member of Germany's Free Democratic Party (FDP).
+With a background in economics, his political focus has been on fiscal responsibility, tax reduction, and protection of civil liberties.
+Barth's commitment to the FDP's traditional liberal values often places him in debates about the party's direction.
+He argues for a clear distinction from both the left and the populist right.

 1946–1964